What is hydrotherapy good for?

 What is hydrotherapy?
-Characteristics of hydrotherapy

 Hydrotherapy is based on the ability of water to transmit heat or cold, which produces specific responses to each type of individual.

 The use of water for healing dates back to antiquity.
-The first to use were the Egyptians, but the maximum boom coincided with the ancient Greeks and Romans, as shown in the remains of baths found.
+The first to use it were the Egyptians, but the maximum boom coincided with the ancient Greeks and Romans, as shown in the remains of baths found.

 Sebastian Kneipp is another of the big names.
 He was a German priest, founder of the " Kneipp cure".
 He used hydrotherapy, along with herbs and a proper diet to increase the body's defenses. thereby he achieved to cure his own illness.

 At present, the therapeutic use of water is well recognized and there are many centers around the world.
-We find the use of hydrotherapy spas both as nursing homes, hospitals, etc. Increasingly is setting the use of massage not only in hotels but in private homes.
+We find the use of hydrotherapy spas both as nursing homes, hospitals, etc. Increasingly the use of massage is setting not only in hotels but in private homes.

 Reactions of the body to water.
 The temperature of the water in hydrotherapy

 Body reactions to different water temperatures: In hydrotherapy thermal effects are considered those that occur as a result of water temperature, whether or not the applied water has medicinal properties.
+We can say that:

 In general, according to the degree of heat that has water, we can say that it creates the following conditions: